Ani-DA/Bank-Loans-Data-Analysis/README.md

 **Key Questions Explored**

-Q1: What patterns emerge between credit ratings and loan performance?
+* What patterns emerge between credit ratings and loan performance?

-Q2: Are there specific borrower segments with higher default or charge-off rates?
+* Are there specific borrower segments with higher default or charge-off rates?

-Q3: What proportion of loans with high Debt-to-Income (DTI) ratios result in delinquency or charge-offs?
+* What proportion of loans with high Debt-to-Income (DTI) ratios result in delinquency or charge-offs?

+* Does Annual income of the customers play any role in loans becoming delinquent or charged off?

+* What percentage of loans with high Loan amount are becoming delinquent or charged off?

 **Initial KPI Highlights**
 **`Total number of loans`**